Sugar Free Minty Chocolate Bites. 0.5g each. Make loads of these….they’ll be gone in no time!!!!

 For the chocolate coating, the bowl should be fairly deep but not too wide as you will need enough depth to submerge the bites into the chocolate sauce (I used a Pyrex bowl 13cm diameter - 8 cm height).

 Your feedback is important to me.
 Please leave a comment below!
-If you make this recipe, share a photo with the hashtag #queenketo.
+If you make this recipe, share a photo on social media with the hashtag #queenketo.
 Thank you! 🙂